 Who is at Highest Risk for Getting Measles?

-The vaccine induced immunity that most mothers pass on to their infants have been found to be much lower and shorter acting than those produced following natural measles infection putting infants at higher risk for measles infection.
-4 5 6 7 Children vaccinated prior to the waning of maternal measles antibodies are also at risk of measles related to vaccine failure.8
+The vaccine acquired immunity that most mothers pass on to their infants has been found to be much lower and shorter acting than those produced following natural measles infection, placing these infants at higher risk for measles infection.
+4 5 6 7 Children vaccinated prior to the waning of maternal measles antibodies may also be at risk of measles.
+Published research has determined that vaccination in the presence of maternal antibodies can reduce the effectiveness of the measles vaccine, even after boosting with additional vaccine doses.8

 IMPORTANT NOTE: NVIC encourages you to become fully informed about Measles and the Measles vaccine by reading all sections in the Table of Contents , which contain many links and resources such as the manufacturer product information inserts, and to speak with one or more trusted health care professionals before making a vaccination decision for yourself or your child.
 This information is for educational purposes only and is not intended as medical advice.